ahadrauf/gcal_availability/README.md

 Now, whenever someone asks you "when are you free next week?", you can easily load up this tool and copy the formatted availability into your email without worrying that you missed an appointment.

+Now, you can enter long availability listings like "I'm free on Monday (8/9) 9am-1pm and 2-3:30pm; on Tuesday (8/10) 10:30am-1pm, 2-3pm, and 4-5pm; and on Wednesday (8/11) 9-10am, 11am-1pm, and 2-5pm" without worying about whether
+you mis-typed a 1 instead of a 2 and creating a chain of confusion!

 ## Installation Requirements
 This tool requires Python 2.6+, with the following dependencies:
 ```pip install pyperclip tkcalendar```